 Recommendations present data analysis results and recommendations derived from the project.
 Closely related, they provide recommendations on how to respond to identified issues, build upon achieved accomplishments, or enhance performance outcomes.
 For instance, if a project report was to show that there were weaknesses in a certain process, then a suggestion could be to acquire a new software application to organize the process.

-There are several types of project reports, each serving a different purpose and audience.
-So, Understanding these types is essential for effective project management and is a key component of the PMP certification curriculum.
+There are various types of project report, each type of report serves a different purpose and is for a different audience.
+Understanding these types of reports is crucial for effective project management and is a key factor of the PMP certification curriculum.

 1. Status Report